Copyright can be broken down into various rights, including a specific category called moral rights. There are three types of moral rights.

-Right to the integrity of the work and its creator
+Right to the integrity of the work

 You cannot destroy or modify a work in a way that is “to the prejudice of” its creator’s honour or reputation.
 Under the Copyright Act, mutilating the content or form of a work by adding or removing elements or distorting the work and its meaning is an infringement of moral rights.
 That’s why you’re required to request permission from the creator before modifying a work.

 A textbook example of this was the case involving sculptor Michael Snow and the Toronto Eaton Centre.
 The shopping centre had placed holiday decorations on the necks of Snow’s Canada Geese sculptures hanging in the atrium.
 The sculptor considered that the Eaton Centre had mutilated his work in a way that damaged his honour and artistic reputation.
 He won his case.